3.1. A First Example

 end

-We create a product Gauss-Legendre-Chebyshev angular quadrature and pass the number of positive polar cosines (here npolar = 2) and the number of azimuthal subdivisions in one quadrant (nazimu = 1).
-This creates a 3D angular quadrature.
+We create a product Gauss-Legendre-Chebyshev angular quadrature and pass the total number of polar cosines

 -- Setup the Angular Quadrature